Frequently Asked Questions

 Some of the mild side effects that have been reported are flushing, headache, nausea, sleeplessness, or drowsiness.
 Most of these issues have been reported to subside after the first week or so of treatment.
 This is not, however, a complete list of all side effects that may occur.
 If you have questions about side effects, our doctors and staff will discuss your concerns with you.

-Is the use of medications replacing one drug addiction with another?
 No. As used in treatment, Suboxone is not an opiate substitute.
 It is a safe and effective medication for opiate addiction that is administered by mouth in regular, fixed doses.
 According to research, patients undergoing Suboxone treatment do not suffer the medical abnormalities and behavioral destabilization that rapid fluctuations in drug levels cause in active addicts.

 Most pharmacies carry all medications prescribed by RRC providers.